gambitproject/gambit/doc/algorithms.rst

 lcp
 ---

-Reads a two-player game on standard input and computes Nash equilibria by finding solutions to a linear complementarity problem.
+Computes Nash equilibria of a two-player game by finding solutions to a linear complementarity problem.
 For extensive games, the program uses the sequence form representation of the extensive game, as defined by Koller, Megiddo, and von Stengel [KolMegSte94]_, and applies the